Board Member Description and Criteria

 - Maintain awareness of emerging issues that could impact the profession.

-- Extra Responsibilities due to periodic or unexpected organizational items, i.e. strategic planning
+- Prepare for extra responsibilities due to periodic or unexpected organizational items, i.e. strategic planning.

 SOA Meeting Requirements

-- Three Board meetings per year (meetings are 1½ days in length, plus approximately a ½ day to read meeting material):
+- Participate in three Board meetings per year or as needed (meetings are 1.5 days in length, plus approximately .5 days to read meeting material):

 - June (held in conjunction with the SOA Health Meeting)

-- October (held in conjunction with the SOA Annual Meeting)
+- October (held in conjunction with the SOA ImpACT Annual Meeting)

-- Conference calls between board meetings that are 90 minutes long
+- Participate in virtual meetings between Board meetings that are 60-90 minutes long or as needed.

-- Incoming Board Member Orientation Meeting: October ½ day Saturday morning prior to the SOA Board Meeting (optional for those returning)
+- Participate in incoming Board Member Orientation Meeting in October late afternoon on Friday and .5 days Saturday morning prior to the SOA Board Meeting (optional for those returning).

-- Leadership Orientation Meeting: November in Chicago, including a reception with staff
+- Attend Leadership Orientation Meeting in November in the Chicago area, including a reception with staff.

 - Serve on committees or task forces as assigned, which could average 1-2 hours per week.

-- Each board member has at least two assignments outside of the Board meetings.
+- Maintain at least two assignments outside of the Board meetings.

-- In person meetings and conference calls as required for board assignments
+- Attend in person and virtual meetings as required for board assignments.

 - Fellow of the SOA